-Period name $t{start}$ $t{end}$
+Period name t {start} t {end}

 ref 1985 2004

 midc 2040 2059

 endc 2080 2099

-3 Results and Discussion
+3 Results and discussion

-3.1 Energy: Increasing backup needs energy
+3.1 Energy: increasing backup energy

-A cost-efficient way of power balancing is given by trans-national im- and exports.
-Remarkably, we find that strong climate change impedes the potential of this balancing measure in most of Europe (cf. Fig. 2).
-We report that backup needs energy in Europe increases under strong climate change by the end of the century.
+A cost-efficient way of power balancing is given by transnational imports and exports.
+Remarkably, we find that strong climate change impedes the potential of this balancing measure in most of Europe (see Fig. 2).
+We report that backup energy in Europe increases under strong climate change by the end of the century.
 This finding is robust across all EURO-CORDEX ensemble members.
-The increase implies more excess energy and also more curtailment since we consider a scenario where 100% of electricity is generated from renewables on average.
-Since we consider a scenario where 100% of electricity is generated from renewables on average, an increase of backup energy is accompanied by an increase of excess energy which has to be curtailed.
+Since we consider a scenario where 100% of electricity is generated from renewables on average, an increase in backup energy is accompanied by an increase in excess energy which has to be curtailed.

-To uncover this effect we simulate backup needs energy for different scenarios of the development of the transnational grid quantified by the Net Transfer Capacities (NTCs).
-We allow for a homogeneous scaling of transmission capacity by multiplying NTCs with a factor $\alpha$ .
-Without any grid, approximately 45 % of the wind-energy is produced at the wrong time and thus has to be curtailed and backed up later on.
-A strong grid extension ( $\alpha \gg 1$ ) clearly reduces total balancing needs backup energy to about 27% (cf. Fig. 2a).
-However, all models report an increase of backup energy at the end of the century.
-The the effect of climate change is almost independent of a grid extension: The absolute increase of backup energy until end of century is largely independent of the expansion coefficient $\alpha$ for three out of five models (cf. Fig. Fig. 2b).
-Hence, the relative increase of backup needs energy paradoxically becomes even more pronounced for a strongly interconnected Europe (cf. Fig. Fig. 2c).
-Highly connected systems can suffer from an increase of backup needs energy of up to 7%.
-There is considerable inter-model spread regarding the magnitude of change which varies by up to one order of magnitude depending on the climate model (see Fig. 2b, $\alpha = \infty$ ).
+To uncover this effect we simulate backup energy for different scenarios of the development of the transnational grid quantified by the NTCs.
+We allow for a homogeneous scaling of transmission capacity by multiplying NTCs by a factor α .
+Without any grid ($\alpha = 0$), approximately 45 % of the windenergy is produced at the wrong time and thus has to be curtailed and backed up later on.
+Strong grid extension ($\alpha \gg 1$) clearly reduces backup energy to about 27 % (see Fig. 2a).
+However, all models report an increase in backup energy at the end of the century.
+The effect of climate change is almost independent of a grid extension: the absolute increase in backup energy until end of century is largely independent of the expansion coefficient α for three out of five models (see Fig. 2b).
+Hence, the relative increase in backup energy paradoxically becomes even more pronounced for a strongly interconnected Europe (see Fig. 2c).
+Highly connected systems can suffer from an increase in backup energy of up to 7%.
+There is considerable inter-model spread regarding the magnitude of change which varies by up to 1 order of magnitude depending on the climate model (see Fig. 2b, $\alpha = \infty$).
 In particular, changes for CNRM are generally weak and HadGEM2 features only a slight overall increase with grid expansion.
-But remarkably, all models agree on the sign of change at the end of the century such that we consider the direction of change very likely.
+However, remarkably, all models agree on the sign of change at the end of the century such that we consider the direction of change very likely.

 In conclusion, we find that the effectiveness of transnational balancing decreases due to climate change.
 This decrease is due to more homogeneous wind generation as we will show in the climate section of this paper.
-Moreover, a control simulation including PV generation from Pfenninger and Staffell (2016) yields similar results although the magnitude of change is reduced by roughly a factor of 2 and only 4 out of 5 models agree (cf. Supplementary B).
-Results are barely sensitive to changes in the load timeseries as an assessment using constant loads reveils reveals (cf. Supplementary C).
+Moreover, a control simulation including PV generation from Pfenninger and Staffell (2016) yields similar results although the magnitude of change is reduced by roughly a factor of 2 and only four out of five models agree on the sign of change (see Supplement S2).
+Results are barely sensitive to changes in the load time series as an assessment using constant loads reveals (see Supplement S3).